scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Soylent for lunch today.
 Then it was a trivia day, so I had a burger and fries at the pub.

+### Day 358

+Soylent for lunch today, then had panera for dinner since I was out and about getting a new book.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/